Sarasota Wrongful Death Attorneys

 In general, wrongful deaths occur in the following types of situations:

-A patient’s death due to a physician’s diagnostic or surgical error, a guest’s drowning at an unsafe resort pool, a fatal car accident injury caused by a distracted driver, and a child’s death due to a defective, dangerous product are just a few examples of specific situations that may provide grounds for a wrongful death lawsuit.
+A patient’s death due to a physician’s diagnostic or surgical error, a guest’s drowning at an unsafe resort pool, a fatal car accident injury caused by a distracted driver, and a child’s death due to a defective, dangerous product are just a few examples of specific situations.
+These situations may provide grounds for a wrongful death lawsuit.

 What Is a Wrongful Death Lawsuit?